mohammedassem25/Project1/README.md

 # Project1
 This project was about Query a music store database.
-Here, I learned about using SQLite to create a csv file from a database file and make different visualizations.
+Here, in the file of 'Queries.txt' i wrote code of SQL.
+I started with making some aggregations such as 'count' and 'sum' functions with using inner joins in our database to identify the top Genre.
+After that started to determine best album and in which genre.
+Also, I learned about different types of subqueries and applied With Subquery to determine top paid artists.
+Finally, I used CASE Statements to rate different countries.